yuvalmGS/gigaspaces-wiki-jekyll/sbp/imdg-with-large-backend-database-support.markdown

 h3.
 Running the IMDG

-The {{MyEDS}} class main method will start IMDG with 3 nodes.
+The `MyEDS` class main method will start IMDG with 3 nodes.
 Once the IMDG will be started, each partition will load the dummy data.

 h3.
 Running the Client

-The {{Client}} class main method will start a client that will perform the above queries.
+The `Client` class main method will start a client that will perform the above queries.